oracle-quickstart/oci-micronaut/src/docs/content/quickstart/terraform.md

   - Setup
 ---

-The terraform configuration scrips can be used to completely install MuShop to Oracle Cloud along with necessary Oracle Cloud Infrastructure services.
+The terraform configuration scripts can be used to completely install MuShop to Oracle Cloud along with necessary Oracle Cloud Infrastructure services.

 ## Prerequisites

-You need to install `terraform` locally.
+You need to [install `terraform`](https://www.terraform.io/downloads.html) locally.

 ## Configuration